 Our commitment to diabetes is exemplified by the depth and breadth of our global clinical research program.
 AstraZeneca is committed to advancing understanding of the treatment effects of our diabetes medicines in broad patient populations, as well as exploring combination treatment approaches to help more patients achieve treatment success earlier in their disease progression.
 Our ambition is to reduce the long-term impact of diabetes.

 Type 2 diabetes is a metabolic disorder characterised by chronically high levels of glucose in the blood.
 Find out more about the condition and its prevalence.

-Bydureon (exenatide extended-release injectable suspension) is indicated in adults 18 years old for patients with type 2 diabetes mellitus to improve glycaemic control in combination with other glucose lowering medicinal products including basal insulin, when the therapy in use, together with diet and exercise, does not provide adequate glycaemic control.
+Bydureon (exenatide extended-release injectable suspension) is indicated in adult patients, 18 years and older with type 2 diabetes mellitus to improve glycaemic control in combination with other glucose lowering medicinal products including basal insulin, when the therapy in use, together with diet and exercise, does not provide adequate glycaemic control.

 Forxiga (dapagliflozin) is indicated in adults aged 18 years and older with type 2 diabetes to improve glycaemic control.

 Onglyza (saxagliptin) is indicated in adults with type 2 diabetes mellitus to improve glycaemic control in combination with diet and exercise.

 QTERN (saxagliptin/ dapagliflozin), fixed dose combination of saxagliptin and dapagliflozin, is indicated in adults aged 18 years and older with type 2 diabetes mellitus.

 Fixing Dad is a documentary about an ordinary family's battle with type 2 diabetes.
 The original documentary has been viewed by 1.5 million people across the UK and is considered by many to be an example of the journey a patient can take.
 It explores how a patient can become engaged with their diabetes and ultimately, can change the course of their disease.